 Rest assured, no imaginary worm is behind your toothache.
 However, there are professional treatments available to alleviate pain and restore dental health.
 Your dentist might:

-- Clean out and fill the tooth with a restoration
+- Clean and fill the affected tooth.

 While you don’t need to worry about a worm — you do need to work at keeping your mouth healthy and clean.
 How?
 There are a few simple ways.
 You should: